 - 8. Test the new resource: - a.
 Point your browser at https://virtualIPaddress:11109 and verify that you can log in and use DMF Manager, such as viewing the Overview panel.
-For more information about using DMF Manager, see DMF 6 Administrator Guide for SGI InfiniteStorage. - b.
+For more information about using DMF Manager, see DMF 6 Administrator Guide. - b.
 Move the resource group containing the dmfman resource from node1 to node2: